-The Emmaus shops collect donations and sort, sometimes repair/renovate the items, then sell them on.
+The Emmaus shops collect donations then sort, sometimes repairing/renovating the items, and sell.
 The shops are run by volunteers and are often pretty chaotic.
-They can yield the odd treasure, but can also be depressingly full of junk.
-You just have to take a chance.
-Having said that, I’ve bought collections of cutlery for a couple of euros, a collectible small Pernod jug, odd china and a chair that may be full of woodworm but which is very beautiful.
+They can yield the odd treasure, but they can also be depressingly full of junk.
+You'll just have to take a chance.
+We've found collections of cutlery for a couple of euros, a collectible small Pernod jug, odd china, and a chair that may be full of woodworm but is very beautiful.

-This is another, thoroughly commercial, organization with depots all over France.
+Troc is another, thoroughly commercial, organization with depots all over France.
 Again, you take pot luck.
-You have to sort through an awful lot of stuff and they take new items from bankrupt shops as well.
-My latest haul included a wooden cradle with a basket, a set of butchers’ hooks which double as coat hooks and an old wine stand.
-I rejected a rather battered wooden statue of Serge Gainsbourg in his early years looking pretty disheveled and have regretted it ever since.
+You have to sort through an awful lot of stuff, and they take new items from bankrupt shops as well.
+Our latest haul included a wooden cradle with a basket, a set of butchers’ hooks that double as coat hooks, and an old wine stand.
+We rejected a rather battered wooden statue of Serge Gainsbourg in his early years looking pretty disheveled and have regretted it ever since.

 Brocantes or Marché aux Puces (Fleamarkets)

 There are hundreds, probably thousands, of brocantes markets all around France, but gone are the days when you could be guaranteed a bargain.
-The French have developed a fine taste for those old tins, quaint farm implements and Art Nouveau and Art Deco china.
+The French have developed a fine taste for those old tins, quaint farm implements, and Art Nouveau and Art Deco china.
 But like all these things, they are fun and you can pick up the odd bargain.
-And if you see something you fall in love with and it’s a bit more than you budgeted, go for it anyway.
+If you see something you fall in love with and it’s a bit more than you budgeted, go for it anyway.

 In Paris, the most famous flea market is the Marché aux Puces at Saint-Ouen.
-Open Saturday, Sunday and Monday, it's famous the world over and you find both professionals and ordinary people there, sifting through mountains of goods.
-Again, some are great, some are distinctly odd and some is tat.
+Open Saturday, Sunday, and Monday, it's famous the world over and you find both professionals and ordinary people there, sifting through mountains of goods.
+Again, some are great, some are distinctly odd, and some are not great.
 But it's a Parisian experience nobody should miss.

 Famous Annual Sales Not to Miss